 Staff are incentivized to achieve both our Environmental, Social, and Governance ("ESG"), impact, and financials goals.
 In respect to ESG and impact objectives and performance, the Chief Responsible Officer is the highest-level executive with oversight over ESG and impact matters.
-As part of Dream's ESG and Impact Frameworks, ESG and impact considerations are linked to executives' goals and compensation, which naturally cascade into the broader teams.
+As part of Dream's ESG and Impact Frameworks, ESG and impact considerations are aligned to executives' goals, where applicable, which naturally cascade into the broader team goals.